blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-With this format, we also have the ability to add multiple addresses and validate multiple addresses simply by adding rows to the table.
+With this format, we can also add multiple addresses and validate multiple addresses simply by adding rows to the table.
 No additional code is required.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Modified test case to contain multiple rows</div></div><pre><code class="language-gherkin">
 @DelvingDeeper